 Ensure that the inner lip between the inner lid gasket and the barrel rim is free of any debris or grit (wipe dry and clean before installing lid).
-Do not over-tighten barrel nut.
+Nut should be finger tight but do not over-tighten.
 Make sure tumbled rocks are not "outgassing" and producing excess gas as they grind (indicated by a bulge in bottom of barrel) - release excess pressure if required.